 - (1) The Committee shall recommend to the Board (i) the Auditor to be nominated for the purpose of preparing or issuing an auditor's report and performing other services for Urbana and (ii) the compensation to be paid to the Auditor. - (2) The Committee is directly responsible for overseeing the work of the Auditor engaged for the purpose of preparing or issuing an auditor's report or performing other services for Urbana, including the resolution of disagreements between management and the Auditor regarding financial reporting. - (3) The Committee must pre-approve any material non-audit services to be provided by the Auditor to Urbana.
 The Committee may delegate to one or more of its members the authority to pre-approve these non-audit services provided that any such preapproval must be presented to the Committee at its next meeting.
-The Committee may also adopt specific policies and procedures relating to pre-approval of material nonaudit services to satisfy the pre-approval requirement provided that the procedures are detailed as to the specific service, the Committee is informed of each non-audit service and the procedures do not include the delegation of the Committee's responsibilities to management.
+The Committee may also adopt specific policies and procedures relating to pre-approval of material nonaudit services to satisfy the pre-approval requirement provided that the procedures are detailed as to the specific service, the Committee is informed of each non-audit service and the procedures do not include the delegation of the Committee's responsibilities to management. - (4) Prior to the commencement of the annual audit, the Committee shall review with the Auditor the proposed audit plan and scope of work and shall review the audit representation letters with particular attention to non-standard representations.
+The

-- (4) Prior to the commencement of the annual audit, the Committee shall review with the Auditor the proposed audit plan and scope of work and shall review the audit representation letters with particular attention to non-standard representations.
-The Committee may delegate some or all of these responsibilities to the Chief Financial Officer of Urbana.
-The Committee shall also review and monitor the content of the Auditor's management letter in order to assess whether it is based on a good understanding of the Corporation's business and establish whether recommendations have been acted upon and, if not, the reason they have not been acted upon. - (5) The Committee must review Urbana's financial statements and management's discussion and analysis ("MD&A") before these materials are made available to the public. - (6) The Committee must be satisfied that adequate procedures are in place for the review of Urbana's public disclosure of financial information extracted or derived from Urbana's financial statements, other than the public disclosure referred to in section (5) above, and must periodically assess the adequacy of these procedures. - (7) After reviewing the report referred to above and the Auditor's performance throughout the year, the Committee will evaluate the Auditor's qualifications, performance and independence.
+Committee may delegate some or all of these responsibilities to the Chief Financial Officer of Urbana.
+The Committee shall also review and monitor the content of the Auditor's management letter in order to assess whether it is based on a good understanding of Urbana's business and establish whether recommendations have been acted upon and, if not, the reason they have not been acted upon.

+- (5) After reviewing the report referred to above and the Auditor's performance throughout the year, the Committee will evaluate the Auditor's qualifications, performance and independence.
 The evaluation will include a review and evaluation of the lead partner of the Auditor.
 In making its evaluation, the Committee will take into account the opinions of management and Urbana's internal auditors (or other personnel responsible for the internal audit function).
 The Committee will also consider whether, in order to assure continuing auditor independence, there should be a rotation of the audit firm itself.
-The Committee will present its conclusions to the Board. - (8) The Committee must establish procedures for (a) the receipt, retention and treatment of complaints received by Urbana regarding accounting, internal accounting controls or auditing matters; and (b) the confidential, anonymous submission by staff of Urbana of concerns regarding questionable accounting or auditing matters. - (9) The Committee must review and approve Urbana's hiring policies regarding partners, employees and former partners and employees of present and former auditors of the Corporation.
+The Committee will present its conclusions to the Board. - (6) The Committee must establish procedures for (a) the receipt, retention and treatment of complaints received by Urbana regarding accounting, internal accounting controls or auditing matters; and (b) the confidential, anonymous submission by staff of Urbana of concerns regarding questionable accounting or auditing matters. - (7) The Committee must review and approve Urbana's hiring policies regarding partners, employees and former partners and employees of present and former auditors of Urbana.